hackatron19/hackover_booze/README.md

 # Technologies Used

 ## Facial Recognition
-We have used a pre trained model Keras-OpenFace which is an open source Keras implementation of the OpenFace (Originally Torch implemented)
+We have used a Machine Learning model Keras-OpenFace which is an open source Keras implementation of the OpenFace (Originally Torch implemented)

+### Algorithm used
+* Haar Cascade Frontal Face
+* VGG16 with ImageNet weights

+## Dev and UI
+* React JS (for frontend)
+* Node Js (for backend)
 ------------------------------------------

 # Future Use Case